Integration with Crossplane

 -

-Create a Kubernetes cluster and a group of nodes.
+Create a Kubernetes cluster and node group.

 ManuallyTerraform-